On the Image of the Totaling Functor: Abstract

 \section{Abstract}

-Let $A$ be a polynomial ring in $d$ variables over a field.
-In this paper, we investigate the image of the totaling functor between the derived category of graded $A$-modules and the derived category of DG $A$-modules.
-In particular, we show that when $d\geq 2$, there exist semifree DG modules of rank at least four which are not quasiisomorphic to the totaling of a complex of graded $A$-modules.
-However, when $d=1$ we show that the totaling functor is onto.
-Moveover, when $A$ is an arbitrary DG algebra with trivial differential, we exhibit a special class of semifree DG modules over $A$ which are always equal to the totaling of some complex of graded $A$-modules.
+Let $A$ be a DG algebra with a trivial differential over a commutative unital ring.
+This paper investigates the image of the totaling functor, defined from the category of complexes of graded $A$-modules to the category of DG $A$-modules.
+Specifically, we exhibit a special class of semifree DG $A$-modules which can always be expressed as the totaling of some complex of graded free $A$-modules.
+As a corollary, we also provide results concerning the image of the totaling functor when $A$ is a polynomial ring over a field.